ReynaldoBelfortUPRM/music-socialnet-repo/README.md

 3. Better time organization and task distribution
 4. Each team member's particular set of skills
 5. To organize our different ideas in order to create the best possible webpage wireframes
-6. Drawing wireframes helped in developing the idea on a deeper level before arriving at the final wireframe display
+6. Drawing wireframes on paper helped in developing the idea on a deeper level before arriving at the final wireframe display

 ### Planification for Sprint 2: